Crystal Lake (Fergus County, Montana)

 Crystal Lake is a 45 acre body of water in the Big Snowy Mountains in Fergus County, Montana, United States.
-The lake is located 18 miles south of Lewiston in the Lewis and Clark National Forest.
+The lake is located 18 miles south of Lewistown in the Lewis and Clark National Forest.
 The Forest Service's Crystal Lake Campground is located at the lake's southern tip.
-The lake is stocked annually with rainbow trout.
+The lake is stocked annually with rainbow trout.Crystal Lake offers camping, hiking, and fishing located on an island of wild mountains surrounded by prairie.
+The lake is in the Big Snowy Mountains which are one of the small “island” ranges that dot central Montana.